neptuwunium/posts/markdown/2024-06-22-0436A-linux-gaming-notes.md

 - RenderDoc: `VK_LAYER_RENDERDOC_Capture`

 You can view layers present on your system by running `vulkaninfo --summary` (present in the `vulkan-tools` package available in every distro worth using.)

+### Alternate Resolution

+According to [this comment](https://github.com/ValveSoftware/steam-for-linux/issues/11446#issuecomment-2558605371) on [ValveSoftware/steam-for-linux#11446](https://github.com/ValveSoftware/steam-for-linux/issues/11446), disabling GPU acceleration for web views may also help performance related issues.

+You disable GPU Web View Acceleration in the Steam settings.

+- Navigate to to "Interface" tab
+- Uncheck "Enable GPU accelerated rendering in Web Views"
+- Restart Steam

 ## EAC "Failed to Intialize Dependencies" error